In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the stem ends from the green beans if needed; cut the beans into 1-inch lengths.

 In the same pan used for your protein, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
-Stir in the shallots and cook until starting to soften, 1 to 2 minutes.
+Stir in the onion and cook until starting to soften, 1 to 2 minutes.
 Add the mushrooms and green beans, season with salt and pepper, and cook, stirring occasionally, until the mushrooms are browned and the beans are crisp-tender, 2 to 3 minutes.

 Add ¼ cup [½ cup] white wine (from your pantry) or water and cook, scraping up any browned bits from the bottom of the pan, until thickened slightly, about 1 minute.